 Everything from laundry to picking up toys becomes easier when there is less to deal with.
 For example, I have a toddler and like most young children she likes to “play” by dumping all of her toys onto the floor.

 It’s OK though—it doesn’t stress me out because I know that even if she dragged out every single toy she owns, I could still clean it up in 15 minutes or less.
-That is the joy of a decluttered home
+That is the joy and benefit of a decluttered home.

 If you want some advice on how to get started with decluttering (or perhaps how to follow through if you’ve tried before) then I invite you to download a copy of Mindful Decluttering, my step-by-step decluttering guide and workbook.

 It’s free for subscribers—just enter your details into the form below—and as a bonus, you’ll also get my regular newsletter with personal stories, special offers, and tips about simple and intentional living.

 Changing Your Expectations About a Clean Home